conradoqg/naivecoin/README.md

 |POST|/miner/mine|Mine a new block|

 #### Characteristics and features
-Not all components in this implementation follow the complete requirement to a secure and scalable cryptocurrency.
+Not all components in this implementation follows the complete list of requirements for a secure and scalable cryptocurrency.
 Inside the source-code, you can find comments with `INFO:` that describes what parts could be improved (and how) and what technics were used to solve that specific challenge.

 ##### Blockchain